helium/HIP/0071-boring-protocol.md

 <h2> Summary </h2>

+<i> This draft is undergoing an overhaul to restructure the Boring Protocol payment/rewards mechanism to reflect a $VPN/DC payment, veVPN governance, and the dissolution of the BOP token into a subDAO treasury via 1-way BOP to $VPN or HNT transaction automated at the time of payment.
+Thanks to the Helium, Solana, and Boring communities for your participation in this draft. </i>

 [HIP 51: Helium DAOs](https://github.com/helium/HIP/blob/main/0051-helium-dao.md) provides a general structure for onboarding new Decentralized Network Protocols (DNPs) to the broader Helium Network, with mechanisms in place to ensure that protocol-specific attributes such as Proof-of-Coverage rules, Data Credit pricing, and consensus-driven rules are within control of the emergent DNP DAO.

 In this proposal, we specify the implementation of the structure proposed through a detailed onboarding proposal for the Boring DVPN Network.
 We propose initial configurations of the Boring Protocol economics layer as well as governance mechanisms within the DAO through Boring Protocol (BOP) token voting.
 The objective of this proposal is to outline a SubDAO dVPN facilitated by Boring Protocol and the Helium network as it pertains to privacy access for the broadcast layer, both entities' economic model and the ecosystem as a whole.